Research

 The discovery that neutrinos have non-zero mass has brought with it new complexity in the neutrino sector as well as a host of possible new phenomena in particle physics, astrophysics, and cosmology.
 As we explore this new complexity, many questions arise.
 Why does neutrino mixing look so different than quark mixing?
 Are maximal mixings present, and if so, what underlying symmetries cause this?
 What mechanism drives the smallness of the neutrino masses, and what does it imply about physics at ultra-high energy scales?
 Do neutrinos violate the combined charge/parity (CP) symmetry, and is this violation large enough to produce the universe we observe today – a universe full of matter but not antimatter?

-My current research focuses on the neutrino sector of particle physics, addressing questions of weak mixing, neutrino masses, CP violation, and physics beyond the Standard Model.
+My research focuses on the neutrino sector of particle physics, addressing questions of weak mixing, neutrino masses, CP violation, and physics beyond the Standard Model.
 One piece of this is the currently operating NOvA experiment, a long-baseline neutrino oscillation experiment situated along Fermilab's NuMI neutrino beam.
 The broad physics program we are carrying out with NOvA includes: determining the ordering of the neutrino masses; constraining the phase δ of the PMNS matrix in search of leptonic CP violation; elucidating the flavor structure of neutrinos, in particular providing a leap in precision on whether the ν3 state is maximally mixed and, if it is not, determining whether the μ or τ flavor dominates; and providing new precision on the dominant "atmospheric" oscillation parameters |Δm232| and θ23.
-This program is supplemented by a range of both bread-and-butter and exotic measurements: neutrino-nucleus scattering, dark matter searches, supernova neutrinos, monopole searches, and more.
-The NOvA detectors became fully operational in the fall of 2014, and we have had a string of exciting results since then (links below).
+This program is supplemented by a range of both bread-and-butter and exotic measurements: neutrino-nucleus scattering, sterile neutrino searches, supernova neutrinos, monopole searches, and more.

 I was previously involved in the the MINOS long-baseline experiment, which completed data taking in 2012.
 In MINOS, I focused on θ13-driven νe appearance and on searches for new physics through comparisons of neutrino and antineutrino oscillations.
 Further back in time I was involved in the MiniBooNE program, with the primary goal of testing the unexpected LSND evidence for νμ→νe transitions at high apparent Δm2.